pantheon-systems/decoupled-kit-js/web/docs/Backend Starters/Decoupled WordPress/configuring-existing-project.md

 At this point, your WordPress site should be configured to work with one of our front-end starter kits.
-Within your front-end project you will also need to set the necessary environment variables to source data from your WordPress back-end.
+Within your front-end project you will also need to set the necessary environment variables to source data from your WordPress backend.

 - [Instructions for the Next.js and WordPress starter kit](../../Frontend%20Starters/Next.js/Next.js%20%2B%20WordPress/setting-environment-variables.md)
 - [Instructions for the Gatsby WordPress starter kit](../../Frontend%20Starters/Gatsby/Gatsby%20%2B%20WordPress/setting-environment-variables.md)